-A lot of companies come to us with the desire to redesign and rebrand their online presence.
+A lot of companies come to us with the desire to redesign their website and rebrand their online presence.
 There are already so many things to consider:

 • How will we manage content?

 • Should we start a blog?